butters5789/mrwr-communication-using-the-context-system/README.md

 # Modern React with Redux

-## Section 7: Data Persistence with API Requests
+## Section 8: Communication Using the Context

 ## Available Scripts